DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Getting Started

 Each student that conducts human subject research must have a Faculty Sponsor.
 The student should develop the research plan with assistance from the Faculty Sponsor.
 The research plan should be developed before completing the IRB application form.
 The first time you think about how you will conduct the research should not be as you are filling out the IRB form.

 Once you have a detailed research plan, you should review the Levels of Review page to determine which review level applies to your research: exempt, expedited, or full board.
 Next, discuss your determination with your Faculty Sponsor to confirm if s/he agrees.
-After your Faculty Sponsor and you have determined the required level of review for your research, review the Forms & Templates page and the separate instructions for each form (including a check list of required documents) to ensure that you are completing and submitting all the necessary documents for the appropriate level of review.
-Finally, complete the appropriate documents from the Forms & Templates page.
+After your Faculty Sponsor and you have determined the required level of review for your research, review the older paper forms on the Forms & Templates page and the separate instructions for each form (including a check list of required documents) to ensure that you are planning on completing and submitting all the necessary documents for the appropriate level of review.
+Beginning June 1, 2020, the paper forms will no longer be accepted, but are still on our web page as a reference.
+You will need to submit the application in the online eProtocol system.
+See the tabs on the left navigation portion of the website and follow the instructions for logging into and using the eProtocol system.

 Develop the research plan.
 The research plan should be developed before completing the IRB application form.
 The first time you think about how you will conduct the research should not be as you are filling out the IRB form.
 Once the research plan is developed, review the Levels of Review page to determine which review level applies to your research: exempt, expedited, or full board.
-Then review the Forms & Templates page and the separate instructions for each form to ensure that you are completing and submitting all the necessary documents for the appropriate level of review.
-Finally, complete the appropriate documents from the Forms & Templates page.
+Then review the older paper Forms & Templates page and the separate instructions for each form to ensure that you are planning on completing and submitting all the necessary documents for the appropriate level of review.
+Beginning June 1, 2020, the paper forms will no longer be accepted, but are still on our web page as a reference.
+You will need to submit the application in the online eProtocol system.
+See the tabs on the left navigation portion of the website and follow the instructions for logging into and using the eProtocol system.

 Please Note: If your research involves recombinant or synthetic nucleic acid molecules, potentially pathogenic substances, select agents or toxins, or other biohazardous agents (e.g., human blood, tissue, or cells), the IBC protocol must be reviewed and approved by the IBC before submitting your research to the IRB.